umigv/UMARV-CV-ScenePerception/README.md

 ## Models vs Algorithms

-The models folder hosts all of our machine learning solutions, while the algorithms folder hosts our hard coded solutions.
+The models folder hosts all of our machine learning solutions, such as our YOLO model for object detection.
+Whereas the algorithms folder hosts our hard coded solutions, like the HSV filtering for lane lines.
 Each model/algorithm is seperated into its own folder and has its own unique ID.

 ## Scripts